Jeanne Moutoussamy-Ashe: Personal life

 Moutoussamy-Ashe married Arthur Ashe in 1977.
 In December 1986, Ashe and Moutoussamy-Ashe adopted a daughter, whom they named Camera after Moutoussamy-Ashe's profession.
-Nineteen months later, Arthur was diagnosed as HIV positive, after contracting the disease via a blood transfusion he received during heart bypass surgery.
+Nineteen months later, Arthur was diagnosed as HIV positive, after contracting the disease via a blood transfusion he received during heart bypass surgery, and eventually dying from AIDS-related pneumonia in February 1993.

 Recognition

-Moutoussamy-Ashe has participated in a number of individual and group exhibits in cities around the United States and Europe, and her work is included in the permanent collections of several museums, including the Museum of Modern Art in New York, the Schomburg Center for Research in Black Culture, the Smithsonian National Museum of African American History and Culture, the National Gallery of Art, the National Portrait Gallery, and the Whitney Museum of American Art.
+Moutoussamy-Ashe has participated in a number of individual and group exhibits in cities around the United States and Europe.
+Her work is included in the permanent collections of several museums, including the Museum of Modern Art in New York, the Smithsonian National Museum of African American History and Culture, the National Gallery of Art, the Philadelphia Museum of Art, and the Whitney Museum of American Art.
 It is also in private collections, including Oprah Winfrey's.
 She has received a number of awards, including the Essence Photography Literary Award (2008), and a Mayoral Citation from the City of Chicago (1986).
 She also holds two honorary Doctor of Fine Arts degrees, from Queens College (2002, Charlotte, North Carolina) and Long Island University (C.W.
 Post Campus, 1990).

+Moutoussamy-Ashe's work was included in the 2025 exhibition Photography and the Black Arts Movement, 1955–1985 at the National Gallery of Art.